eyesofdaveed/zoom-effect/README.md

 # zoom-effect
-Basic zoom effect upon hover (one of 10 webApps challenge)
+Basic zoom effect upon hover

+One of the 10 WebApp challenge projects.